Thank you for your applications!

 Review Criteria

-A panel composed of the Pitt Public Health Dean (or the associate dean for student affairs), the director of the Center for Health Equity, and at least one additional faculty member from the center will review the applications and make the decision.
-Awards will be made based upon the applicant’s proposal, the appropriateness of the project, and whether the applicant is working on a project with a faculty member who has an association with the Center for Health Equity.
+A panel composed of the Pitt Public Health dean (or the associate dean for academic affairs), the director of the Center for Public Health Practice, and at least one additional faculty member from the School of Public Health will review the applications and make the decision.
+Awards will be made based upon the applicant’s proposal, the appropriateness of the project, and whether the applicant is working on a project with a faculty member who has an association with the Center for Public Health Practice.